Microsoft Hyper-V Virtual Machines

 - Integration Services — number and state of Hyper-V Integration Services installed in the guest OS

-You can choose what columns to show or hide in the VMs table:
+You can choose what columns to show or hide in the Virtual Machines table:

 - To hide one or more columns, right-click the table header and clear check boxes for corresponding data fields.